UNINETTSigma2/documentation/support/how_to_write_good_support_requests.md

 Give descriptive subject
 ------------------------

 Your subject line should be descriptive.
-"Problem on Stallo" is not a good subject line since it could be valid for basically every support email we get.
+"Problem on Fram" is not a good subject line since it could be valid for basically every support email we get.
 The support staff is a team.
 The subjects are the first thing that we see.
 We would like to be able to classify emails according